sarl/sarl/sarl-officialdoc/src/main/documentation/faq/RuntimeEnvironmentFAQ.md

 `-Dfile.encoding=UTF-8`, which is forcing the Eclipse product to consider the file as encoded with the UTF-8 charset.
 Note that this option is defined into the Eclipse SARL product since version 0.4.

+### How to create a runnable?

+Both "Java Application" and "SARL Application" are launch configurations for starting a Java application, i.e. invoking the `main()` function for starting up.

+The difference between them is that the "SARL Application" launch configuration is automatically adding in the application classpath the SARL Run-time Environment that is configured into your Eclipse SARL project.
+The "Java Application" does not.

+Consequently, if you need to run agents and if you start your application with a "Java Application" launch configuration, you must add manually the SRE libraries in the classpath.

 ## Runtime Behavior of Janus